namigabbasov/Medical-Diagnosis/README.md

 ## Introduction

-This repository explores the intersection of deep learning, machine learning, and medical diagnostics.
+This repository explores intersection of deep learning, machine learning, and medical diagnostics.
 It includes projects that analyze diverse data modalities such as X-ray images, fundus images, mammograms, and tabular datasets.
-Each project demonstrates the utility of AI in different medical fields, including pneumonia detection, diabetic retinopathy classification, breast cancer analysis, chronic kidney disease prediction, and tuberculosis diagnosis.
-Additionally, we investigate how statistical methods (NHST) can be merged with predictive modeling for diabetes research.
+Each project demonstrates utility of AI in different medical fields, including pneumonia detection, diabetic retinopathy classification, breast cancer analysis, chronic kidney disease prediction, and tuberculosis diagnosis.
+In addition, one of projects gauges how statistical methods (NHST) can be merged with predictive modeling for diabetes research.

 ---